-The aim of the project is to develop and test a health service for measuring and monitoring hypertension that will be home based instead of clinic based.
-We do this by using a mobile phone app for patients that interacts with a web based dashboard for healthcare providers that can act and change treatment if needed.
+The aim of the project is to develop and test a home-based health service for measuring, monitoring and treating hypertension.
+We do this by using a mobile phone app for patients that interacts with a web based dashboard for healthcare providers who can act upon it and treatment if and when needed.

 Since behavior is a major driver of health outcomes in chronic conditions, behavioral psychologists have been involved in co-designing the model.
-As a result, expensive, clinic based care will completely transform into a more efficient, home based, patient centered way of working.
+As a result, expensive, clinic based care will be completely transformed into a more efficient, home based, patient centered way of working.

 What is ahti’s role

 Ahti initiated the project and brought together world renowned clinical and behavioral research experts within its global network of Living Labs.
 This network provides direct access to patient populations, local municipal health departments, policy makers and payer data, so that new technology can be tested in a real world setting – both in high as well as in middle and low income countries.

 Countries: China, Kenya, the Netherlands, USA